seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Thou mayst, I warrant.
 We shall have old swearing
 That they did give the rings away to men;
-But we’ll outface them, and outswear them too.
+But we'll outface them, and outswear them too.

 *Aloud*